The-Cloud-Lab/PRISM/README.md

    ##### Ngrok:
       https://dashboard.ngrok.com/get-started/setup

-   --> It will automatically provides you with a new Authorization Token. paste the following command in your local terminal to configure the token.
+      Get a new Authorization token and paste the following command in the local terminal for the configuration.

          ngrok config add-authtoken $YOUR_AUTHTOKEN

-   ##### Uvicorn**:
+   ##### Uvicorn:
       https://www.uvicorn.org/

-   --> Make sure you have pip in your terminal.
-Download the "ollama_api.py" file which is in the repository and place it in the same directory as the terminal are in.
+      Download the "ollama_api.py" file from the repository and place it in the terminal directory.

    #### Connecting Github workflow with local system using Ngrok and Uvicorn:
    step 1: